Python code insight

-Press Ctrl+Shift+P and select the target expression from the list.
+Press Control+Shift+P and select the target expression from the list.

 The expression type will be shown in the tooltip.

-To preview the definition of the selected expression, press Ctrl and hover your mouse pointer or the cursor over the expression.
+To preview the definition of the selected expression, press Control and hover over the expression.

 Checking regular expressions

-If your code contains a regular expression, there is an intention action to check it: just put the caret at the regular expression and press Alt+Enter.
+If your code contains a regular expression, there is an intention action to check it: place the caret at the regular expression and press Alt+Enter.
 The RegExp checker shows up, and you have to type the string.
 If your string doesn't match, the background is red; if it does - green:

 Viewing reference documentation

 With PyCharm, you don’t need to surf the web every time you stumble across some alias, or search your whole application for a method declaration you can’t remember.
-Just put the caret at a keyword you want to look up, and press Ctrl+Q:
+Place the caret at a keyword you want to look up, and press Control+Q: